-So my take on choosing your own coaching speciality is not to be too narrow in your definition.
+So my suggestion on choosing your own coaching speciality is not to be too narrow in your definition.
 By all means “identify the need” or “identify the pain” as you will often be advised by niche experts, but realise that the separation is rarely, if ever, that simple.

-If you have the right background you might choose to specialise with individuals and/or companies in a specific area such as health or finance.
+If you have the right background you might choose to specialise with individuals in a specific area such as health or finance.

 I discuss what it takes to be a small business coach and where you might specialise here.
 I've also shared a few of my Small Business Coaching Case Studies to give you an insight into some common topics.

 Workplace coaching is a common practice in corporate environments and can be one of the most interesting and profitable niches to explore.

 To work credibly and effectively in the corporate environment, you need to understand the culture and the issues executives and managers face and preferably have either worked at executive level or be extremely familiar with it.
-And, of course, like any business niche it will usually involve some personal growth coaching.
+And, of course, like any business niche, it will usually involve some personal growth coaching.
 Read how Workplace Coaching works and where to find the opportunities and niches.